estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D5 - March 18, 2018
+Started basic layout of my app in Xcode.
+So far, so good. #100DaysOfCode #Swift #iOS

 ### R2D4 - March 17, 2018
 Finalized (I hope) the data structure for my app.
 I was over thinking it and finally just went with a much simpler solution. #100DaysOfCode #Swift #iOS